 1. It is possible to build carbon-rich, water-holding soil organic matter by working with the natural processes of photosynthesis and decay.

-2. Change in soil carbon can be measured affordably and accurately via small, fixed plots.
+2. Change in soil carbon can be measured accurately via small, fixed plots.
+(It is much more expensive to measure landscape-level change with accuracy.)

-The Soil Carbon Challenge is an international (and localized) prize competition to see how fast land managers can turn atmospheric carbon into soil organic matter.
+The Soil Carbon Challenge is an international (and localized) competition to see how fast land managers can turn atmospheric carbon into soil organic matter, to grow the soil sponge.
 See updates here.
-We're actively seeking new entrants, partnerships for localized or sector-specific competitions, and suggestions.

 As of August 2017, 301 baseline plots in North America.

-Today we understand as never before the crucial role that soil carbon plays in biosphere function, soil fertility, flooding and drought, biodiversity, and the carbon content of the atmosphere.
+Today we understand as never before the crucial role that soil carbon plays in biosphere function, soil fertility, flooding and drought, and biodiversity.

 However, our institutions and political systems have been largely unable to take advantage of the great opportunity this understanding offers, because like most of us they focus on problem-solving, on managing against threats.
 For example, since 1900 the U.S. Department of Agriculture has been managing against food contamination, low prices for agricultural commodities, soil erosion, hunger and malnutrition, fire in the forests, nitrate pollution, and on and on.